-- Price/NAV increases from 1.03 to 1.05 (Singapore Overall REIT sector is slightly over value now).
+- Price/NAV increases from 1.04 to at 1.06 (Singapore Overall REIT sector is over value now).

-- Distribution Yield decreases from 6.52% to 6,48% (take note that this is lagging number).
-About one quarter number of Singapore REITs (10 out of 37) have Distribution Yield > 7%.
-This is a significant drop in numbers compare to a few months ago.
-This indicates there are lesser Singapore REITs with attractive yield to pick now.
+- Distribution Yield decreases from 6.53% t0 6.36% (take note that this is lagging number).
+About one third number of Singapore REITs (12 out of 37) have Distribution Yield > 7%.

-- Gearing Ratio reduced from 35.0% to 34.8%.
-20 out of 37 have Gearing Ratio more than 35%.
+- Gearing Ratio reduces from 34.7% to 34.3%.
+17 out of 37 have Gearing Ratio more than 35%.
 In general, Singapore REITs sector gearing ratio is healthy.